Earn your bachelor’s degree in nursing

 Be part of something bigger.
 Undergraduate admittance requirements are designed to attract and retain only the finest future health care professionals.
 Apply today!

-Pre-Nursing Students
+Pre-Nursing & Transfer Students

 - Minimum Cumulative Grade Point Average (GPA) of 2.75

-- BIO191 Functional Anatomy & Physiology I
+- BIO191 Human Anatomy & Physiology I

-- BIO192 Functional Anatomy & Physiology II
+- BIO192 Human Anatomy & Physiology II

 - CHEM105 Elements of General and Biological Chemistry

-- BIO149 Microbiology
+- BIO149 Medical Microbiology

 - Minimum grade of C in MATH128 College Algebra or higher level course (a waiver can be granted with a score of 4 or 5 on the AP Calculus Exam, or CLEP credits for College Algebra).